 According to Michael Lomax, “neither Ambrose Davis nor the players fully recovered from their disappointing 1891 season.”
 He labels 1892 to 1895 period as “the lean years...a period of decline and reorganization.”[xxvii]
 S.K.
 Govern did not return for the 1892 season and was now out of black baseball.[xxviii]

 James A. Riley says in The Biographical Encyclopedia of the Negro Leagues that Govern managed the Cuban X-Giants in 1896.
 This is also supported by authors Lawrence Hogan and Jules Tygiel.
-X-Giants owner/business manager Edward B. Lamar, a white man, convinced many players to jump from Bright’s team and made Govern his field manager.[xxix] , However, I have not yet found any supporting evidence from the press of the day.
+X-Giants owner/business manager Edward B. Lamar, a white man, convinced many players to jump from Bright’s team and made Govern his field manager.[xxix] , However, no supporting evidence from the press of the day has surfaced yet.

 Unfortunately, factual gaps in the life of S.K.
 Govern still remain.
 Even the spelling of his name was uncertain until his death record was obtained; it was often given as “Governs.”
 There were many African-American newspapers back then, but they were mostly slim and underfunded vehicles.
 Those surviving on microfilm contain just a precious few snippets on baseball.
 And again, if he did ever visit his birthplace, there is no record of it, though he is identified as “S.K.
 Govern of St. Croix, WI” in an 1887 report on the Cuban Giants.